planq-network/planq-docs/for-node-hosts/cli.md

 ### rollback

 To recover from an app-hash mismatch failure, it would take hours to re-run an archive node, \
-a faster way to do it as of cronos v1.0.2 would be to use `rollback`.
+a faster way to do it as of planqd v1.0.2 would be to use `rollback`.

-<pre class="language-bash"><code class="lang-bash">cronosd rollback
+<pre class="language-bash"><code class="lang-bash">planqd rollback
 //rollback example at current height 6569206
 Rolled back state to height <a data-footnote-ref href="#user-content-fn-1">6569205</a> and hash 5BFA3A9FA0C207B83D327330ADE77C46A5E688A24864614843C743FDFD968BCD%
 </code></pre>